hashgraph/hedera-transaction-tool/back-end/README.md

 The API's Swagger UI (`/api-docs`) is controlled by `SWAGGER_MODE` in `apps/api/.env`, independent of `NODE_ENV`:

 - `off` (default) - Swagger is not mounted at all.
-- `docs` - the docs are browsable but "Try it out" is disabled, so a visitor can't fire live requests through the UI.
+- `docs` - the docs are browsable, but "Try it out" is disabled (`supportedSubmitMethods: []`), so a visitor can see the schema but can't fire requests through the UI.
-- `live` - docs plus live request execution, as if you were using a REST client with the schema pre-filled in. **Not currently supported** - see below.

 Enabling Swagger on any deployment reachable from outside your own machine exposes your full OpenAPI schema (routes, request/response shapes, field names) to anyone who can reach the route.
 If the deployment is public-facing at all, pair it with a rate limit and/or an IP allowlist (e.g. at the Cloudflare/Traefik edge) rather than leaving it open to the internet.

-`live` exists as a config value but isn't a supported setup yet: no bearer-auth scheme is declared in the docs (`@nestjs/swagger` supports this via `DocumentBuilder.addBearerAuth()` plus `@ApiBearerAuth()` on protected routes, which would give Swagger UI a real "Authorize" flow, but it hasn't been wired up here).
-Until then, "Try it out" would just get a 401 on every authenticated endpoint, while public ones (login, signup, reset-password, OTP) would still fire real, unauthenticated requests with real side effects (emails sent, DB writes, rate-limit counters) - it is a genuine REST client, not a mock.
-Don't set `SWAGGER_MODE=live` outside of a throwaway environment you're comfortable receiving that traffic on.
+There's intentionally no "live"/request-execution mode yet.
+Swagger UI's "Try it out" sends a real, unmocked HTTP request to the running server, and this app has no bearer-auth scheme declared in its docs (`@nestjs/swagger` supports one via `DocumentBuilder.addBearerAuth()` plus `@ApiBearerAuth()` on protected routes, but it isn't wired up), so a request-execution mode today would just 401 on every authenticated endpoint while still letting anyone with route access fire real requests at public ones (login, signup, reset-password, OTP) with real side effects.
+Once bearer-auth is wired up so "Try it out" can actually authenticate, a `live` mode can be added back to `SWAGGER_MODE`.

 ## 4. Email API Configuration